 - A routine level of inventory system should suffice for these items.

-- To improve the inventory carrying cost and quality, management should explore alternate suppliers.
+- Management should explore alternate suppliers to improve the inventory carrying cost and quality.

 Following are the advantages of ABC Analysis: